National Cyber and Crypto Agency: Training

-The BSSN, since was developed from Lemsaneg, it inherited Lemsaneg's primary training facility, STSN (Sekolah Tinggi Sandi Negara), which now become PoltekSSN (State Signal Polytechnics).

-History

-In the past, during the Indonesian National Revolution, the Dinas Code held internships for those interested in being signal intelligence operators.
-During its formation period in peacetime, in the 1950s–1960s (now known as Djawatan Sandi), Djawatan Sandi relied on a special training program called Pendidikan Sandiman dan Juru Sandi (Education of Signal Operators and Signal Expert).
-In 1969, the program was elevated into Pendidikan Ahli Sandi Gaya Baru (New Style Signal Expert Education).
-In 1973, the program was later upgraded with many resources, becoming a school under the name AKSARA (Akademi Sandi Negara, State Signal Academy).
-The school was later formally established in 1974, gaining approval by the Department of Education and Culture in 1975.
-AKSARA subsequently became STSN in 2002 and was formally established as an official state school by Presidential Decree No. 22/2003.
-STSN became PoltekSSN in 2019, after Ministry of Research, Technology, and Higher Education Decree No. 03/M/I/2018 on upgrading STSN to Polytechnics.
-It was later approved through Ministry of State Apparatuses and Bureaucratic Reform Decree No. B/1007/M.KT.01/2019, and Chief of BSSN Decree No. 12/2019.
+During the Indonesian National Revolution, the Dinas Code had held internships for those interested in being signal intelligence operators.
+During its formation period in the peacetime of the 1950s and 1960s, Djawatan Sandi relied on a special training program called Pendidikan Sandiman dan Juru Sandi (Education of Signal Operators and Signal Experts).
+In 1969 the program was elevated into Pendidikan Ahli Sandi Gaya Baru (New Style Signal Expert Education), and further upgraded and resourced in 1973 to become a school under the name AKSARA (Akademi Sandi Negara, State Signal Academy).
+The school was formally established in 1974, gaining approval from the Department of Education and Culture in 1975.
+AKSARA subsequently became STSN (Sekolah Tinggi Sandi Negara) in 2002, and was formally established as an official state school by Presidential Decree No. 22/2003.

+Since the BSSN was developed from Lemsaneg, it inherited Lemsaneg's primary training facility STSN, which in 2019 became PoltekSSN (State Signal Polytechnics), after the Ministry of Research, Technology, and Higher Education Decree No. 03/M/I/2018 that upgraded STSN to Polytechnics.
+This was later approved through Ministry of State Apparatuses and Bureaucratic Reform Decree No. B/1007/M.KT.01/2019, and Chief of BSSN Decree No. 12/2019.

-Aside from PoltekSSN's rigorous education to train future BSSN members, BSSN also held less rigorous training for field and applied operators from another institutions.
-This program is called Diklat Sandiman (Signal Operators Short courses), which is available in 2 levels: Level II (Signal Operators) and Level I (Signal Expert).
+All graduates of AKSARA (and its successors STSN and, later, PoltekSSN), are classified as Level III Signal Operators (Ahli Sandi Tingkat III), the highest qualification level for the most fully trained Indonesian cryptologists, as per the Indonesian cryptology education standard specified in Chief of National Crypto Agency Decree No. 17/2010 (On Levels of Cryptologists).
+Aside from PoltekSSN's rigorous training of future BSSN members, BSSN also holds less rigorous training for field and applied operators from other institutions in a program called Diklat Sandiman (Signal Operators Short courses).
+Training under this scheme is available in both Level I Signal Operators (Basic Signal Operators, Ahli Sandi Tingkat I) and Level II Signal Operators (Advanced Signal Experts, Ahli Sandi Tingkat II), as well as the lesser level Pelatihan Penunjang Ahli Sandi (Supporting Training Program for Signal Operators).